MCP Tools for AI Agents. Connected in Plain English.

 Quick answer

-MCP tools let AI agents securely read and write data across your business applications.
+MCP tools let AI assistants securely read and write data across your business applications.
 Pinksheep connects to MCP tools across CRMs, project managers, communication platforms, and databases.
 You describe what you want handled in plain English, and Pinksheep takes care of the MCP connections, authentication, and data flow between your tools.

 MCP Tools helps your team handle repetitive work in plain English.
 Pinksheep connects to Slack, Shopify, Stripe, and 1,000+ more, shows you the plan, and helps you stay in control before anything important changes.